Igalia/vkrunner/README.md

 Sets a value within a storage buffer.
 The command is the same as `uniform ubo` except for the different buffer type.

+> ssbo _binding_ _size_

+Sets the size of a storage buffer.
+This is optional if there are ssbo subdata commands because in that case it will just take the size of the largest offset.

 > clear color _r_ _g_ _b_ _a_

 Sets the color to use for subsequent clear commands.
 Defaults to all